yulonglim/tp/docs/UserGuide.md

 This command provides you with a link back to this user guide whenever you are in need of assistance.

 ![help message](images/helpMessage.png)
+Fig 1: Help popup when help command is executed.

 Format: `help`